minhtc/react-recontex/README.md

 SUPER simple and easy to build react, react-native application and flux architecture.

-Following the Flux Architechture but only one root Store:
+Following the Flux Architechture but with only one root Store:

 <center>